Lypeix/Lypeix/README.md

 Despite scoring high on the finals, I concluded that time is of the essence and university would waste too much of that time, so I ditched the whole law idea.

-No point wasting 8 years on something I can probably cover in less than two.
+No point wasting 8 years on something I can probably cover in a few.

 The time-to-knowldge ratio is unacceptable!
 I should've seen that coming.